alexryanterry/dataclub/_posts/2022-01-09-shell-scripting.md

 {% endcomment %}

 1. As we covered in the lecture `find`'s `-exec` can be very powerful for performing operations over the files we are searching for.
 However, what if we want to do something with **all** the files, like creating a zip file?
 As you have seen so far commands will take input from both arguments and STDIN.
 When piping commands, we are connecting STDOUT to STDIN, but some commands like `tar` take inputs from arguments.
 To bridge this disconnect there's the [`xargs`](https://www.man7.org/linux/man-pages/man1/xargs.1.html) command which will execute a command using STDIN as arguments.
 For example `ls | xargs rm` will delete the files in the current directory.

 Your task is to write a command that recursively finds all HTML files in the folder and makes a zip with them.
 Note that your command should work even if the files have spaces (hint: check `-d` flag for `xargs`).
 {% comment %}
 find . -type f -name "*.html" | xargs -d '\n'  tar -cvzf archive.tar.gz
 {% endcomment %}

 If you're on macOS, note that the default BSD `find` is different from the one included in [GNU coreutils](https://en.wikipedia.org/wiki/List_of_GNU_Core_Utilities_commands).
 You can use `-print0` on `find` and the `-0` flag on `xargs`.
 As a macOS user, you should be aware that command-line utilities shipped with macOS may differ from the GNU counterparts; you can install the GNU versions if you like by [using brew](https://formulae.brew.sh/formula/coreutils).

-1. Install a new package in Ubuntu and browsing your filesystem graphically with [tree](http://mama.indstate.edu/users/ice/tree/) and [broot](https://github.com/Canop/broot)
-* Update your linux system with `sudo apt-get update` then `sudo apt-get upgrade`
-* You’ll need to hit “enter” to  get  it to continue/finish this update
-* This will run as administrator, so it will ask you for your password, which is the original password you gave Ubuntu when you first installed it; if you forgot that, try following [these instructions](https://askubuntu.com/questions/931940/unable-to-change-the-root-password-in-windows-10-wsl)
-* Then, install tree with  `sudo apt-get install tree` (you’ll need to hit “enter” again like before)
-* Install and broot with  `sudo apt-get install broot` (you’ll need to hit “enter” again like before)
-* Now you can try these commands by simply entering  `tree`, which will give you a color coded “tree” view of your directory structure from your shell.
- Enter  `broot`  to try broot, which is even more powerful.
-It will allow you to navigate your linux directory kind of like windows explorer.
 1. (Advanced) Write a command or script to recursively find the most recently modified file in a directory.
 More generally, can you list all files by recency?